PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ``"""``.

 In order to improve readability and maintain consistency, PlasmaPy uses the `numpydoc`_ standard for docstrings.
-More generally, docstring conventions for Python are described in
+Docstring conventions for Python are more generally described in
 `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.

 Example docstring